HMarchiori/my-leetcode-diary/README.md

 # Algorithms Practice

 Welcome to the Algorithms Practice repository!
-Here you'll find solutions to various programming problems that I've solved, organized in a way to facilitate study and review.
-This repository is a great way to showcase problem-solving skills and code development for recruiters.
+Here you'll find solutions to various programming problems that I've solved, organized by topic to facilitate study and review.
+This repository is designed to track my progress over time.
+Details about each problem and my ideas can be found in the comments within the archive.

 ## Repository Structure

-This repository is organized as follows:
+This repository is organized by topic as follows:

-- **`/problems`**: Contains subfolders for each specific problem, including problem descriptions, solutions, and test cases.
+- **`/strings`**: Problems related to string manipulation.
-  - **`/problem1`**: Example problem.
+  - **`/two-sum`**: Example problem on string manipulation.
-    - `README.md`: Problem description and solution.
     - `solution.java`: Code for the solution.
+  - **`/longest-substring`**: Example problem for finding the longest substring without repeating characters.
+    - `solution.java`: Code for the solution.

+- **`/arrays`**: Problems related to array manipulation.
+  - **`/plus-one`**: Example problem for incrementing a number represented by an array of digits.
+    - `solution.java`: Code for the solution.
+  - **`/rotate-array`**: Example problem for rotating an array.
+    - `solution.java`: Code for the solution.

+- **`/linked-lists`**: Problems related to linked list operations.
+  - **`/reverse-linked-list`**: Example problem for reversing a linked list.
-    - `testcases.txt`: Test cases to validate the solution.
+    - `solution.java`: Code for the solution.

-- **`/solutions`**: Contains different solutions for problems, if applicable.
+- **`/dynamic-programming`**: Problems related to dynamic programming techniques.
-  - **`/two-sum`**: Examples of alternative solutions for the Two Sum problem.
+  - **`/knapsack-problem`**: Example problem for the knapsack problem.
-    - `solution-v1.java`: First solution.
+    - `solution.java`: Code for the solution.

+- **`/graphs`**: Problems related to graph algorithms and data structures.
+  - **`/shortest-path`**: Example problem for finding the shortest path in a graph.
-    - `solution-v2.java`: Second solution.
+    - `solution.java`: Code for the solution.

 - **`/docs`**: Additional documentation, such as detailed explanations and diagrams.
   - `explanation-of-techniques.md`: Explanations of techniques and concepts used.